Websites for septic services providers that work 'round the clock

 Answer Engine Optimization blocks (40-60 word direct answers), FAQ schema, llms.txt for AI crawler guidance, AI-extractable comparison tables.
 Your site becomes a citable source when homeowners ask AI “who does septic pumping near me.”

-Long-tail PA queries
+Long-tail local queries

 Service-Area Pages